pete-rodrigue/mail-merge-w-cc/README.md

 ![image](https://github.com/pete-rodrigue/mail-merge-w-cc/assets/8962291/d9a553b2-ecae-46a0-a9ef-a905721f34ef)

 Click "New step."
 From here, we're going to add steps to send our emails.
-See the Power Automate flow in this repo for details.
+See the Power Automate flow in this repo for details, called "SendbulkemailswithCClinesandattachments_20230811153422.zip."
+You can import that zip file as a flow into Power Automate.
 You can hover over each action/item to see where the data element is being pulled from.
+You may need to edit a few of those items/data elements.

 If the flow works, you should be able to get emails like this: